Beatriz Pellón

 Beatriz Pellón Fernández-Fontecha (born 15 September 1960) is a Spanish former professional tennis and field hockey player.

 As a tennis player, she won a silver medal in doubles at the 1979 Mediterranean Games, partnering with Mónica Álvarez de Mon.
 From 1977 to 1984, she appeared in 7 Federation Cup ties for Spain and won three of her nine rubbers.

-One of her brothers is Olympic medalist Juan Pellón.
+One of her brothers is field hockey Olympic medalist Juan Pellón.